Nekroze/codeforthought/chapter/object.rst

 argument to be required and have the position arguments to default to ``0`` upon creation/initialization of this object.

-In some languages, :ref:Python included, you will need to explicitly call the constructor of the "parent" object if you want it to be executed. :ref:Python uses the ``super`` function to make this a bit easier in :ref:Python 3 it is even easier as ``super`` can be called with no arguments to do exactly the same thing as above, but people are still using both so I show what works everywhere.
+In some languages, :term:`Python` included, you will need to explicitly call the constructor of the "parent" object if you want it to be executed. :term:`Python` uses the ``super`` function to make this a bit easier in :term:`Python` 3 it is even easier as ``super`` can be called with no arguments to do exactly the same thing as above, but people are still using both so I show what works everywhere.